fredbi/gooseplus/examples/multi-lanes/README.md

 Use-case: the usual migrations can proceed swiftly, so as to startup a deployed service quickly.

-However some data manipulations that we would like to keep under versioning may take some time (e.g. rebuild index, refresh materialized view, prepare bulk data initialization...).
+However some data manipulations that we would like to keep under versioning may take some time (e.g. rebuilding an index, refreshing a materialized view, prepare bulk data initialization...).

 Allowing for a special lane for those scripts allow to start the service as soon as the database state is workable for the app.